Texas A&M Engineering Building

 Lecture Hall 238

 Lecture hall 238 is the largest room within the Texas A&M Engineering Building.
-It has a capacity is 150 featuring timber walls and the latest technology, including Internet-based videoconferencing.
+It has a capacity of 150 featuring timber walls and the latest technology, including Internet-based videoconferencing.
 The wooden door to lecture hall 238 has a similar shape to the main bronze door.
 The ceiling is blue to relate to the research rotunda and features the same repetitive star shape found throughout the building.

 Texas A&M at Qatar Library